-Presentations are about exploring theory and how it relates to practice and are designed to encourage participation as well as reflective learning.
-Presentations may be part of a shared session.
-Presentations will take place in a number of theatre style rooms across the venue.
+Presentations are about exploring theory / research and how it relates to practice.
+They should be designed to encourage participation as well as reflective learning.
+Presentations may be part of a shared session and will take place in theatre-style or flat-floored rooms.
 Each room will have a laptop, projector, internet access and top table.

-These will be half-day sessions on the afternoon of Tuesday 10th June (but must be within 1 hour's travel from the University of Glasgow).
+These will be half-day sessions on the afternoon of Tuesday 10th June.
+They must be within 1 hour's travel from the University of Glasgow.

 Field visits are about directly observing practice and meeting local communities to deepen understanding of the Scottish community development context.
-Field visits will take place in West and Central Scotland; please note that there will be restrictions placed on visits by travel time.
-Delegates will be able to pre-book these sessions.
+Field visits will take place in west and central Scotland; please note that there will be restrictions placed on visits by travel time.